-The Cornwall lab engages in research collaborations with other investigators based at Cincinnati Children's, as well as researchers from other institutions.
+The Cornwall / Goh lab engages in research collaborations with other investigators based at Cincinnati Children's, as well as researchers from other institutions.
 Our current collaborations include:

 Dr. Cornwall founded and leads Plexus Nexus, an international working group of surgeons, therapists, scientists, engineers, and other experts in brachial plexus injuries.
 The goal of this group is to identify the top priorities for improvement in care of brachial plexus injuries and to assemble collaborative teams to address them.

 The Neuromuscular Development Group (NDG) was founded in 2014 to foster collaboration among scientists studying various aspects of neuromuscular development and disease.
 The NDG includes the laboratories of Roger Cornwall / Qingnian Goh, Doug Millay, Steve Crone, Mike Jankowski and Mattia Quattrocelli.
 Collaborative efforts include research regarding neurological control of muscle growth, neural circuit development, respiratory muscle recruitment in Amyotrophic Lateral Sclerosis (ALS), and muscle afferent innervation, among other topics.

 Nikolaou S, Cramer AA, Hu L, Goh Q, Millay DP, Cornwall R. Proteasome inhibition preserves longitudinal growth of denervated muscle and prevents neonatal neuromuscular contractures.
 JCI Insight.
 2019 Dec 5;4(23).

 Jason Long, PhD

 We collaborate with Jason Long, PhD in the Cincinnati Children’s Motion Analysis Laboratory on several projects, including a study investigating similarities in muscle contracture phenotype between neonatal brachial plexus injury and cerebral palsy.